 Works are either carried out by Soilfix appropriately trained staff under a Notifiable Non-Licensable Works (NNLW) Notification, or, where higher risk ACM’s are encountered, carried out using a licensed Asbestos Contractor.
 The following sustainable and cost-effective remedial measures are routinely carried out by Soilfix:

-All Soilfix staff working with asbestos are Category B Asbestos Operative Trained and have regular medicals and respirator face-fitting to ensure compliance with CAR2012.
+All Soilfix staff working with asbestos are Non-licensed/Notifiable non-licensed work trained and have regular medicals and respirator face-fitting to ensure compliance with CAR2012.